wp-plugins/simple-drop-cap/readme.txt

 1. For WP version 3.9 or higher, on post or page editing interface, select the word you want to transform into a drop cap.
 2. Click "Drop Cap" button which is located on tinymce editor tools.
 3. For WP version below 3.9, you can manually put the shortcode between a word like this: [dropcap]word[/dropcap].
+4. You can also use the dropcap shortcode on a widget.

 == Installation ==